huggingface/datasets/datasets/ted_talks_iwslt/README.md

 ```

 ### Data Fields
+The fields of the dataset are:
+- translation:
+  - <lang1>: text in <lang1>
+  - <lang2>L translated text in <lang2>

+Information about the original data files:

 For each language, a single XML file is generated which includes all talks subtitled in
 that language.
 Each talk is enclosed in tags `<file id="int">` and `</file>` and includes, among other tags: